 I found some baskets from La Redoute that fitted so perfectly, it was like they were made for the space!

 Finally, it was a case of filling the shelves with books, plants and other items and finding a light shade for the bulb which hung under the staircase and the area was complete.

 We had several coat hooks put up to the right of the cupboard and all the shoes and bags were put in the baskets which completed a practical, but contemporary use of our under stairs storage shelves.

 I am extremely pleased with the results and actually quite glad of the drama of trying to get our new sofa into the living room!

-Thanks for sticking around and reading my very long winded explanation of how we put some shelves up!
+Thanks for sticking around and reading my very long-winded explanation of how we put up some under stairs storage shelves!

 Storage is such an important and often overlooked design in our homes, it can help make our lives easier, tidier and more organised!